 - Scissors or craft knife

-2. Cut the shape out of the cardboard with scissors.
-(A craft knife works really well with the cardboard, but you’ll need to monitor kids using it or use it for them.)
+- Cut the shape out of the cardboard with scissors.
+(A craft knife works really well with the cardboard, but you’ll need to use it as instead of the kids.)

-8. Hang outside and enjoy watching all the feathered friends that come by to enjoy your yummy craft!
+- Hang outside and enjoy watching all the feathered friends that come by to enjoy your yummy bird food craft!

 Grab a DIY wooden bird feeder kit to make with your kids (and learn a whole new skill set!).

-Pair this craft for kids with an awesome bird book and you can actually accomplish a lot of fun nature learning… starting with some easy bird feeder crafts!
+Pair these preschool bird feeders ideas craft for kids with an awesome bird book and you can actually accomplish a lot of fun nature learning… starting with some easy bird feeder crafts!